-Christmas/ Birthday Gifts
+Special Occasions/Holiday /Birthday Gifts

 The caregiver purchases the gift from the basic maintenance unless the child was placed after October 31.
-If the child was placed after October 31, the caregiver is entitled to be reimbursed with a receipt by completing the Child Maintenance Invoice (CS0011) or Purchase Authorization and Invoice (CS0018C) unless the previous caregiver forwarded a gift.
+If the child was placed after October 31, the caregiver is entitled to be reimbursed with a receipt by completing the Child Maintenance Invoice (CS0011) The appropriate amount for gifts should be determined in consultation with the service team utilizing the rates below as a guide.
 For Agency homes and CSD files, their process for reimbursement will apply.